Saturable Purcell filter for circuit quantum electrodynamics: Delay differential equations for the decay

 \section{Delay differential equations for the decay}

-In this appendix, we derive the model for the decay without the approximations~\eqref{free_evolution_appr}~or~\eqref{driven_evolution_appr} following the approach of Ref.~\cite{koshino_prapplied20}.
-In the single-excitation subspace, only 3 subsystem states are relevant: a single excitation in either AA, resonator, or JQF.
-Using the diagonal basis, the subsystem of AA and resonator is represented by the two eigenstates
+In this appendix, we derive the model for the decay without the approximations~\eqref{free_evolution_appr}~or~\eqref{driven_evolution_appr}, following the approach of Ref.~\cite{koshino_prapplied20}.
+In the single-excitation subspace, only 3 subsystem states are relevant: a single excitation in either of the transmons or the resonator.
+Using the diagonal basis, the subsystem $1$ consisting of the transmon and the resonator is represented by the two eigenstates~\eqref{H_sm_aa_res_single_excitation_eigvecs} with the eigenfrequencies~\eqref{H_sm_aa_res_single_excitation_eigvals}.
+For the subsystem $2$ (JQF), there is only one eigenstate~$|1_2\rangle$ to consider.
+In the single-excitation subspace, we therefore have